 Some links in this post may be affiliate links

-Syagrus weddelliana also called Queen Palm or Dwarf Coconut Palm is one of the popular palms and is closely related to the Coconut Palm.
+Syagrus weddelliana commonly called Weddell's Palm, Queen Palm or Dwarf Coconut Palm is one of the popular palms and is closely related to the Coconut Palm, but it is much smaller and more tolerant to cold than the Coconut Palm.

-On account of its requirement for very bright light and exposure to some direct sunshine for it to flourish, Dwarf Coconut Palm is one of the best sun-loving plants for a sunny location.
+Weddell's Palm does not have the hardiness of most palms and may be difficult to grow under room conditions.
+On account of its requirement for very bright light and exposure to direct sunshine Dwarf Coconut Palm is among sun-loving plants for a sunny location.

 Botanical name: Syagrus weddelliana